rcc-uchicago/murals/questions.md

 * upper half of page reflects image filtering widgets
   * a map of the chicago region with image markers would be the dominant widget
+  * other widgets could include ...
+    * a brushable date range selector for filtering by image creation date
+    * a list of all artists
+    * any other image feature that's numeric or enumerable (i.e., categorical)
-  * the map would be updated when filtering criteria are applied
+  * the map would immediately be updated when filtering criteria are applied

 * lower half of page reflects image result set (based on current filter criteria)
   * this would be a table, one image record per row
   * each row would contain a thumbnail image and associated image features
+  * each thumbnail would link to a page containing associated image and details
   * the default result set would be all available images

+## Misc

+For the current collection ...

+* How many mural locations?
+* How many images per location?